 I like the idea of being able to leave my unspent pension to my son and two daughters and my five grandchildren but I’m not sure what I need to do.
 How does this work in practice?

 The pension freedoms that came into force in April of 2015 introduced a number of important new ways for savers to access their money purchase pension savings.
 Importantly, the new rules also abolished the previous 55% ‘death tax’ attached to pension savings.

 Current Pension Freedom Rules

-Under the new regime, pension assets can now be passed to your beneficiaries free of inheritance tax and, for those who die before age 75, free of any income tax liability for the recipients.
+Under the new regime, pension assets can now be passed to your beneficiaries free of inheritance tax and, for those who die before age 75, typically free of any income tax liability for the recipients.
 This is a major boon for those who have saved carefully over their working lives and want to be able to leave their pension wealth to their loved ones if they don’t spend it all before passing away.

-The problem is that, in the case of final salary scheme arrangements, when you and your spouse die, the pension dies with you – regardless of how long you may have been receiving the benefits.
+When you and your spouse die, the pension dies with you.
+This is regardless of how long you may have been receiving the benefits.